gabrielaliera/StickersXYZ/README.md

   -Jonathan Ebeung

 # Notes
 This project involved improving the legacy code from a hypnotical e-commerce website using a LAMP( Linux, Apache, MariaDB, and PHP).
 We reviewed all the files and learned how they interact in this application.
-We changed the product from books to stickers and I built a new database to correspond to the new product.
+We changed the product from books to stickers and I built a new database to correspond with the new product.
 I also add an order confirmation receipt for the customer after a purchase was made.
 I will not add new features to this application as I plan to continue working on new projects